srvaroa/srvaroa.github.io/_posts/2020-01-02-talk-how-to-build-a-paas-for-1500-engineers.md

 Again, does this have some overlap with tools like [SonarQube](https://www.sonarqube.org/)?
 Definitely.
-But we have differenciators.
+But we have differentiators.
 We can analyze everything in the dev process, not just code quality.
 We can tailor to the deploy and release workflows most common to our teams.
 We can enrich data with organisational information specific to Adevinta's org chart.
 We can correlate quality with other